jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-06.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 6.
+title: Part I. Section I. Chapter 6.
 "Of the Properties of Integers, with respect to their Divisors."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 6.
 "Of the Properties of Integers, with respect to their Divisors."

 <span class="art">58</span> As we have seen that some numbers are divisible by
 certain divisors, while others are not so; it will be proper,